-The report notes that that students’ perceptions of classroom climate may play a significant role in helping students understand the advantages of democratic values and practices.
+The report notes that students’ perceptions of classroom climate may play a significant role in helping students understand the advantages of democratic values and practices.

 ICCS 2016 found a strong association between students’ increased experiences of physical or verbal abuse and low civic knowledge.

-ICCS 2016 found that across participating countries more than half of students reported being laughed at or called by an abusive nickname at least once in the past three month.
-One in five reported having possessions broken by others or receiving threats of physical violence, while 16 per cent reported being physically attached and 10 per cent being cyberbullied.
+ICCS 2016 found that across participating countries more than half of students reported being laughed at or called by an abusive nickname at least once in the past three months.
+One in five reported having possessions broken by others or receiving threats of physical violence, while 16 per cent reported being physically attacked and 10 per cent being cyberbullied.
 However, the results also showed that many schools had adopted initiatives to counter various forms of bullying at school.

 The results from ICCS support policymakers, educators and education researchers in meeting the educational needs of citizens and society. ■